18F/18f.gsa.gov/README.md

 #### Front matter options

 The primary template uses [Jekyll front matter](https://jekyllrb.com/docs/frontmatter/) heavily to account for variations within the site.
-Below are the the potential front matter attributes that you can use.
+Below are the potential front matter attributes that you can use.
 Some are listed as _(optional)_.
 These can be used to alter the appearance of a page.

 Attribute | Type | What it does
 --- | --- | ---